Move back one step Move forward one step Show themes of website

 Malaysian English tends to be non-rhotic and the interdental fricatives are generally realised as stops.
 A large range of pragmatics markers is to be found in spoken Malaysian English which derive from forms of Chinese.

-The Malay language is spoken in the state of Malaysia and, in a slightly different form, in Indonesia by approximately 20 million native speakers and by 60 million speakers in all.
++The Malay language is spoken in the state of Malaysia and, in a slightly different form, in Indonesia by well over 200 m native speakers.
 It is found throughout the following countries: Indonesia, Malaysia, Singapore, Brunei, parts of Thailand.
 Malay is an Austronesian language belonging to the Western Austronesian branch.

 Malay is agglutinative in type and has a basic SVO word order.
 Slightly different versions of the Roman alphabet are used for Bahasa Malaysia and Bahasa Indonesia.
 The influence of Dutch on Bahasa Indonesia is minimal but that of English on both forms is considerable.